 - Chewing and biting involve a great deal of energy down into the tooth.
 This energy is transferred through the tooth down into the jawbone, stimulating the jawbone to continually regenerate new bone mass.
 This is key to a healthy, strong, jawbone.
-Without that energy coming down through the tooth, the jawbone in that area begins to deteriorate and resorb.
+Without that energy coming down through the tooth, the jawbone in that area begins to deteriorate.

 - Missing teeth can be embarrassing visually, and can also create whistling sounds when pronouncing certain words.
 And missing molars can create problems with chewing, making the person avoid certain foods, which can cause nutritional deficiencies.

 Implants provide a long-lasting solution, often lasting the remainder of the patient’s life.
 They also function exactly like a natural tooth.
 When a number of teeth are missing, implants can be used to anchor dentures and bridges.